-At the bottom, choose whether you want to publish all or only reviewed translations.
+At the bottom, choose whether to publish all or only reviewed translations.

 Hit Publish to production or Publish to staging.

-When you open the Publish widget, next to already published languages, there is an indicator confirming which of your languages are live.
+When you open the Publish widget, next to already published languages, there is an indicator confirming which languages are live.
 This indicator will be shown in green: